 In situ monitoring

-Water temperature and salinity were measured at SATURN-03 using a SeaBird 37 Conductivity-Temperature (CT) meter deployed in line with the pumped water system described in Baptista et al (2015).
-The system alternates between 3 depths, allowing for multiple water masses to be sampled sequentially.
-For this study, water measurements were extracted for the 2.4-m depth corresponding to the flow cytometer sampling described below.
-Other sensors deployed in line and used in this study included a chlorophyll fluorometer (Turner designs).
-Photosynthetic Active Radiation (PAR) data was obtained from Desdemona Sands Light mooring, located 3 km north of SATURN-03.
+Water temperature and salinity were measured at SATURN-03 using a SeaBird 37 Conductivity-Temperature (CT) meter deployed in-line with the pumped water system described in Baptista et al (2015) that alternates between 3 depths.
+For this study, water measurements were extracted for the 2.4-m depth corresponding to the flow cytometery sampling described below.